-Most of our Ethiopian coffees forest-grown coffees, as they come from the region where the plant lived and spread originally.
-The coffee cherries grow in rather tall trees, and the producers (in this case gatherers) pick them as they ripen.
+Most of our Ethiopian coffees are forest-grown; they come from the region where the original species lived and spread.
+The coffee cherries grow in rather tall “trees” under a mix of other canopy trees, and the producers (in this case gatherers) pick them as they ripen.

 Coffee farms (plantations):

 Most of the coffees coming from other regions of the world grow in coffee plantations.
-The farmer or business owner generally choose the coffee species and variety they find best for their enterprise and transforms the land and conditions to carry on with their agricultural production.
+The farmer or business owner generally choose the plant species and variety they think best for their enterprise, transforming the land and conditions to carry on with this agricultural production.

 FROM COFFEE FRUIT TO COFFEE BEAN

 This process completely separates and discards the pulp, keeping only the coffee bean.
 The cherry flesh is removed mechanically, isolating the bean which is submerged in water and let ferment for several hours.
-After this period, the bean is washed again with clean water and then air/sun-dried in “beds”.
-The technology for this process varies extremely from farm to farm due to access to resources, funds, knowledge and technology.
+After this period, it is rewashed with clean water and then air/sun-dried in “beds”.
+The technology for this process varies immensely from farm to farm due to access to resources, funds, knowledge and technology.
 And it requires access to power generation and quite a lot of water.

 Most of our coffees are processed using this method, as it highlights the properties of the bean and, when done well, this process tends to result in more distinct, cleaner flavours.
 Some of our favourites have been the Marawaka (PNG), Maria Edilma Medina (Colombia) or Mbrizi (Burundi).

-Achieving consistency of flavour is rather difficult because it requires the best practices and full attention from the producers as the cherries ripen and ferment.
+Achieving consistency of flavour is somewhat tricky because it requires the best practices and full attention from the producers as the cherries ripen and ferment.
 It requires less technology but the right climate conditions and extreme care and experience.
 The flavours are quite complex and fermenty, often showing jammy fruit and a little winey-ness.